FriendsOfREDAXO/osmproxy/README.md

 Features:

-- delivers german tiles from openstreetmap.de
+- delivers german tiles from openstreetmap.de (type=german)
-- or default tiles from openstreetmap.org
+- or default tiles from openstreetmap.org (type=default)
 - stored files will be deleted afer 1 day
 - does not accept direct calls of tiles from external sites

 Types:
 - default
 - german
-- carto
-- carto_light

 Usage: